 College recommendation letters,

-part-time/full-time job recommendation letters such as role of a teaching assistant at the university,
+part-time/full-time job recommendation letters such as the role of a teaching assistant at the university,

 Letters to obtain financial aid/scholarships

-Format of a Good LOR - Content and Page Layout
+Content Layout and Page Format of a Good LOR

-A good LOR would have two factors in check, first is the content format and second is the page layout.
-Given below is the format of a letter of recommendation, mentioned in detail:
+A good LOR would have two factors in check, the first is the content format and the second is the page layout.
+Given below is the letter of recommendation format, mentioned in detail:

 So, before we structure our LOR, we need to understand a great LOR focuses on seven basic sections or parts: